plone/documentation/appendices/glossary.rst

     Dexterity
         Dexterity is an alternative to :term:`Archetypes`, Plone's venerable content type framework.
 Being more recent, Dexterity has been able to learn from some of the mistakes that were made Archetypes, and - more importantly - leverage some of the technologies that did not exist when Archetypes was first conceived.
 Dexterity is built from the ground up to support through-the-web type creation.
 Dexterity also allows types to be developed jointly through-the-web and on the filesystem.
 For example, a schema can be written in Python and then extended through the web.

+    Buildout
+        Buildout is a Python-based build system for creating, assembling and deploying applications from multiple parts, some of which may be non-Python-based.
+It lets you create a buildout configuration and reproduce the same software later.
+See `buildout.org <http://www.buildout.org/en/latest/>`_